nsgln/SIMBA/README.md

 # A new Similarity Based Adapted Louvain Algorithm (SIMBA) for active module identification in p-value attributed biological networks
-This repository contains the code needed to execute the SIMBA algorithm and reproduice the results presented in *A new Similarity Based Adapted Louvain Algorithm (SIMBA) for active module identification in p-value attributed biological networks*.
+This repository contains the code needed to execute the SIMBA algorithm and reproduice the results presented in Singlan, N., Abou Choucha, F. & Pasquier, C. A new Similarity Based Adapted Louvain Algorithm (SIMBA) for active module identification in p-value attributed biological networks.
+Sci Rep 15, 11360 (2025). https://doi.org/10.1038/s41598-025-95749-6.

 ## Table of contents
 * [Installation](#installation)